metricly/metricly-docs/content/integrations/sso/_index.md

 ![optional-metadata](/images/_index/optional-metadata.png)

 {{% notice tip %}}
-Add your `tenant name` to the SSO settings in the **Default Relay State field** if you want users to bypass entering the tenant name when logging into Metricly.
+Add your tenant name to the **Default Relay State** field if you do not want to enter it when logging into Metricly from Okta.
+Your tenant name is the company name you used when you signed up for a Metricly account.
 Contact support if you do not know your tenant name.
 ![default-relay-state](/images/_index/default-relay-state.png)
 {{% /notice %}}